CUNY Baccalaureate Scholarships

 Recipients must: take at least six credits each semester following the award; attend an orientation and awards ceremony for their fellowship cohort; submit a report each semester to be considered for renewal; and have a graduate audit when they reach 100 credits.
 Please be advised that CUNY Baccalaureate reserves the right to scale back or terminate a recipient’s funding if it is determined that the student is taking excessive elective credits.

 Smith Fellows who wish to receive funding during a term in which they are studying abroad must comply with the CUNY International Travel Guidelines.
-There are two primary requirements: 1) that students sign and submit a notarized copy of the travel waiver (pages 30-33) and 2) that they provide proof of purchase of the CUNY CISI travel insurance policy.
 Fellows should contact Kate McPherson to coordinate this documentation as far in advance of their time abroad as possible.

 Click here to apply for the Thomas W. Smith Academic Fellowship